 Seven Sweet Scoops is a weekly column by Sean Moran, the RTC recruiting guru.
-Once a week he will bring you seven notes from the high-stakes world of college basketball recruiting.
+Once a week throughout the season he will bring you seven notes from the high-stakes world of college basketball recruiting.
 We also encourage you to check out his contributions at The Intentional Foul, dedicated to recruiting coverage and analysis.
 You can also follow Sean at his Twitter account @Seanmohoops for up-to-date news from the high school and college hoops scene.
 If you have any suggestions as to areas we are missing or different things you would like to see, please let us know at firstname.lastname@example.org.